 Chartered as a nonprofit Kentucky corporation in 1954, the Lexington Flying Club, Inc.

-presently can provide you with access to five
+presently can provide you with access to six

-They are a Cessna 152, two Cessna 172's, a Piper Archer II and a
+They are a Cessna 152, three Cessna 172's, a Piper Archer II and a

 Diamond Star, DA-40.